Nihav-Jain/NihavGameEngine/README.md

 - **Factory** - a templated object Factory
 - **World, Sector, Entity** - forms the Game heirarchy where Sectors can be loosely considered as "levels/maps" and Entities can be equivalent to Actors / GameObjects
 - **Action** - a loose equivalent of a "Game Component", can be used to execute specialized functions on Entities.
 Specialized Actions currently implemented include a switch-case block and an expression which can be used to write simple arithmetic evaluation expressions for the scripting language
-- **Event** - implements the observer pattern for publisher-subscriber communication and implements a time-based dispath queue
+- **Event** - implements the observer pattern for publisher-subscriber communication and implements an asynchronous, time-based dispath queue
 - **Reaction** - scriptable event publishers and subscribers

+## Upcoming Modules
+- **Cross-Platform development for XBOX One and Android